TPaxton97/credit-risk-classification/README.md

 # credit-risk-classification
+See report document for analysis summary and results See credit_risk_classification document for full analysis

-Template code for RandomOverSampler: https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html
+See link to learn more about RandomOverSampler: https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html